-Successful argument to exclude hearsay evidence.
-D faced a charge of wilful assault on a child.
-Exclusion of evidence meant the case had to be discontinued and her client retained her good character.
+Represented D who faced a charge of wilful assault on a child.
+After successful legal argument the case was discontinued and client retained good character.

 Defence counsel for a case involving arson and assault in a hotel.
-Secured a Community Order despite the Judge considering the custody threshold had been passed.
+D was sentenced to a Community Order despite the Judge considering the custody threshold had been passed.

-Client was a carer acquitted of fraud despite using her patient’s bank cards after his death.
-Successfully represented at trial.
+D was a carer acquitted of fraud despite using their patient’s bank cards after his death.

-Client accepted spitting in a police van.
-D acquitted of criminal damage after successful defence that the spitting was due to a medical condition.
+D accepted spitting in a police van.
+Acquitted of criminal damage after successful defence that the spitting was due to a medical condition.